From the Archive: 7 Images that were Cut from Politics, Partnerships, & Power

 Photo courtesy of George Grantham Bain Collection

 Theodore Roosevelt speaks to supporters in this photograph, taken in Oyster Bay, New York, during his 1916 push for president under the banner of the Bull Moose party.
 This campaign trip, Roosevelt himself, was formative for a young Ralph Church, and so possible options were investigated.
-But similar to situations with the previous images, Roosevelt is a known character and neither Ralph nor Marguerite are present (Ralph shook hands with Roosevelt at a different stop), and so it was set aside in favor of another.
+But similar to situations with the previous images, Roosevelt is a known character and no protagonist is present (Ralph shook hands with Roosevelt at a different stop), and so it was set aside in favor of another.

 Check out the images that we ultimately did select for the book here, and let us know if you think we made the right choices!